sabroe/Topp-Grind/Topp-Grind-Gradle-Grinder-Library/README.md

-# Topp JAXB Binding Library
+# Topp Grind Gradle Grinder Library

-Module: `topp-jaxb-binding-utility`
+Module: `topp-grind-gradle-grinder-utility`

 ## Description

-Topp JAXB IO is an open-source Java library which implements utilities related to the input/output of XML.
+Topp Grinder is a utility library for the Gradle API.

 ## Content